Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 - **Fictional PNRs**: Used where real PNRs were unavailable, marked as **FN**.
 - **Sustainability & Circularity**: Focuses on reducing emissions, improving fuel efficiency, and using recyclable or low-impact materials.

 This table ensures that the **Exhaust System** of the ROBBBO-T Aircraft aligns with environmental standards and operational efficiency goals.
-Let me know if further modifications are needed!

 ---